vedph/cadmus-epigraphy/docs/epi-support-frr.md

 🔑 `it.vedph.epigraphy.support-frr`.

+Description of the fragments of an epigraphic support.

 - fragments (`EpiSupportFr[]`):
   - id\* (`string`): the unique fragment identifier (e.g. `A`).
 This is unique in the context of its part.
   - shelfmark (`string`): the shelfmark number for this fragment.